Global COVID-19 advice for people with MS

 People who develop symptoms of COVID-19 or test positive for the infection should discuss their MS therapies with their MS care provider or another healthcare professional who is familiar with their care.

 Before starting on any new DMT or changing an existing DMT, people with MS should discuss with their healthcare professional which therapy is the best choice for their individual circumstances.
-This decision should consider the following information:
+This decision should – among other factors – consider the following information:

 - MS disease course and activity